pablo-meier/Pablog/posts/2018-11-17-bye-facebook.md

 web browsing, and keep their tentacles just a bit further away.

 ### Link hell

+Here's just a bunch of other stories, in one place:

 Facebook is being manipulated by bad-faith people who call themselves
 conservatives: